technology in tractor

 Verity Carbon Solutions provides end-to-end carbon accounting services through our proprietary digital MRV (Measure, Report, Verify) platform.
 Powered by distributed ledger technology, our compliance-first technology products ensure accurate, transparent, and secure carbon accounting to maximize the value of environment-friendly choices you make throughout your value chain.

 Verity’s mission is to track environmental attributes across the supply chain, from feedstock (e.g., corn, used cooking oil, tallow) to end products (e.g., biofuels, renewable diesel, sustainable aviation fuel).
-Our platform not only runs full traceability and accounting, but also enables compliance and sustainability reporting.
+Our platform not only runs full traceability and accounting but also enables compliance and sustainability reporting.
 Sustainability consulting services include regulatory analysis and strategy development, life cycle analysis, compliance management, and audit readiness.
-Verity Tracking provides digital measurement, reporting, and verification, carbon accounting, minting and tokenization, and upstream and downstream supply chain.
+Verity Tracking provides digital measurement, reporting, and verification, carbon accounting, minting and tokenization, and upstream and downstream supply chains.
 Marketing services include utilization and retirement services, Scope 1, 2, and 3 trading and marketing, and voluntary compliance and tax.

 Verity also provides traceability from fields to fuels with easy-to-use technologies and the creation of high-quality environmental products, insets that represent real supply-chain carbon performance and reductions, and scope 1,2, and 3 reporting across the value chain.